Decision in 20 seconds

-LangChain is an open-source framework for building applications with LLMs, emphasizing modularity and agent composition.
-It supports developers in orchestrating chains, tools, and memory—without prescribing a single architecture.
+LangChain is an open-source framework for building applications with LLMs, emphasizing modularity and agent-based workflows.

 Key points

-- LangChain provides abstractions for agents, tools, memory, and chains
+- LangChain provides abstractions for chains, agents, and memory to compose LLM-powered systems.

 What changed recently